-CCL 6003 Change and Development Methods 3 credits
+CCL 6003 Change and Development Methods (3 Credits)

 This course develops change and development competence and leadership methods in contemporary global communities, corporations, and governments.
 Methods appropriate for diverse, changing contexts are learned and practiced in cases and a simulation.
-Students will learn to assess the values and needs of change recipients and develop a change method appropriate for the socio-cultural context involved.
+You will learn to assess the values and needs of change recipients and develop a change method appropriate for the socio-cultural context involved.

-Change and Development Leadership CCL 6004 3 credits
+CCL 6004 Change and Development Leadership (3 Credits)

 This course continues to develop change and development competence in contemporary global communities, corporations, and governments.
 Change and development leadership approaches will be analyzed and discussed in a culturally relative perspective.
 Cultural fit of the leadership approach with the socio-cultural context will be discussed.
-Students will learn self-assessment methods in leadership.
+You will learn self-assessment methods in leadership.

-Professional Development Residential CCL 6005 Conference 3 credits
+CCL 6005 Professional Development Residential Conference (3 Credits)

-This course includes presentations, professional development workshops, and a residential conference.
+This course includes presentations, professional development workshops, and a Residential Conference.
 The residential experience will focus on group dynamics and team-building exercises and applications.
 The workshop will feature speakers and presentations with perspectives and ideas relevant to CCL in our contemporary global community.

-CCL 6006 Applied Research Methods 3 credits
+CCL 6006 Applied Research Methods (3 Credits)

 Making sense of measurement and assessment in the CCL field is the focus.
 This course is a graduate-level, applied research methods course with a focus on culture, change, and leadership.
 Applications of research methods using practical cases and situations are the focus.
-Students will learn how to identify relevant information from the "noise" in their environments, then develop appropriate methods to collect information and data.
+You will learn how to identify relevant information from the "noise" in your environments, then develop appropriate methods to collect information and data.
 Relevant analytical methods will be discussed and evaluated.

-CCL 6007 Designing and Implementing Change and Development Initiatives I 3 credits
+CCL 6007 Designing and Implementing Change and Development Initiatives I (3 Credits)

 This course focuses on creating synergy from diversity in change and development.
 Methods for reconciling cultural differences in change and development initiatives are applied.
 Plans for change design and implementation are developed.
-Approaches for evaluat- ing success of change initiatives are discussed.
+Approaches for evaluating success of change initiatives are discussed.

-Designing and Implementing Change CCL 6008 and Development Initiatives II 3 credits
+CCL 6008 Designing and Implementing Change and Development Initiatives II (3 Credits)

 This is the second course in which the dynamics of cultural change are discussed.
 Competence in designing and implementing change is a goal.
-Methods for facilitating change and designing and imple- menting change is a goal.
+Methods for facilitating change and designing and implementing change is a goal.
 Methods for facilitating change and designing and implementing initiatives are applied.

-Professional Applied Research Project/ CCL 6009 Publication I 3 credits
+CCL 6009 Professional Applied Research Project/Publication I (3 Credits)

-Students will design and conduct an applied research project in an area of their choice and/or create a research paper ready to be published in either an academic or practitioner publication.
+You will design and conduct an applied research project in an area of your choice and/or create a research paper ready to be published in either an academic or practitioner publication.
 The applied research committee will include the supervising faculty member and, if appropriate, a field supervisor from the organization involved with the applied research project.
 The project and paper should reflect a holistic perspective and approach reflective of the program.

-CCL 6010 Professional Applied Research Project/ Publication II 3 credits
+CCL 6010 Professional Applied Research Project/Publication II (3 Credits)

-Students will continue to complete an applied research project in an area of their choice and/or create a paper ready to be published in either an academic or practitioner publication.
+You will continue to complete an applied research project in an area of your choice and/or create a paper ready to be published in either an academic or practitioner publication.
 The project must be presented and defended to the faculty supervisor(s) and, as appropriate, the field supervisor during the last part of the class.

-ECO 6450 Managerial Economics 3 credits
+ECO 6450 Managerial Economics (3 Credits)

-Micro and macroeconomic theories will help students understand their impact on an organization's goals.
-Their ability to analyze the economic constraints within which an organization operates and the implication of government monetary and fiscal policies will be discussed in this course.
-Students will focus on practical application of economic theory to business cases.
+Micro- and macroeconomic theories will help you to understand their impact on an organization's goals.
+Your ability to analyze the economic constraints within which an organization operates and the implication of government monetary and fiscal policies will be discussed in this course.
+You will focus on practical application of economic theory to business cases.